The situation with COVID-19 continues to change and develop. This post is no longer being updated. For the latest information, click here.

-At the end of 2021, scientists and health professionals began researching the emerging Omicron coronavirus variant and infection rates have continued to grow over the months.
-But, what exactly is it?
+At the end of 2021, scientists and health professionals began researching the emerging Omicron coronavirus variant and the situation with this variant has continued to change over the months.
+But, what exactly is Omicron?
 And what could it mean for your Disney World trip?
 Let’s take a look.

 Origins of the Omicron Variant

 The Omicron variant is a mutation of the coronavirus that was first discovered in South Africa.
-There are currently more than 145 nations around the world with confirmed Omicron cases including those in the U.S., Europe, Africa, Asia, Australia, and North America, per The New York Times.
+There are currently at least 190 nations around the world with confirmed Omicron cases including those in the U.S., Europe, Africa, Asia, Australia, and North America, per The New York Times.

-According to CNN, the United States has seen confirmed cases of the Omicron variant in all 50 states at this point and measures are being taken to limit the spread of the variant.
+According to CNN, the United States has seen confirmed cases of the Omicron variant in all 50 states at this point and measures have been taken to limit the spread of the variant.
 On December 7th, 2021, Spectrum News 13 reported that Florida had reported its first cases of Omicron.

-Of course, there are still a lot of questions about the Omicron variant.
-The World Health Organization has defined it as a variant of concern, and has become the dominant variant in several countries (including the U.S.).
+There are still a lot of questions about the Omicron variant.
+The World Health Organization has defined it as a variant of concern.
 The WHO has also explained that the main symptoms of the omicron variant include cough, sore throat, and fever.

 Additionally, studies have shown that “individuals who have recovered from COVID-19 are 3 to 5 times more likely to be reinfected with Omicron compared to Delta.”